Sedeniono/ADO-History-Diff/README.md

 **Inspecting the vsix package:**
-If you want to inspect the contents of the vsix package e.g. for security purposes, it can be extracted using tools such as [7-zip](https://www.7-zip.org/).
+If you want to inspect the contents of the vsix package e.g. for security auditing purposes, it can be extracted using tools such as [7-zip](https://www.7-zip.org/).
 Note that the html and javascript files have been minimized and merged via [webpack](https://webpack.js.org/) to improve loading times.
 So I suggest to read the original source from the [GitHub repository](https://github.com/Sedeniono/ADO-History-Diff) instead.
 You can then build the vsix package yourself (`npm run build`, see above) and verify that the content of your manually produced vsix package is the same as in the released vsix package (from the marketplace or GitHub releases page).